brunofarache/liferay-ios-sdk-sample/README.md

 ### Build

-This projects uses CocoaPods to fetch dependencies and the Liferay iOS SDK.
-In order to build it, you have to:
+This projects uses CocoaPods to fetch dependencies and the Liferay iOS SDK itself.
+If you don't want to use CocoaPods, you can just download the [iOS SDK source code](https://github.com/liferay/liferay-mobile-sdk/releases), unzip into your project and add all files to your XCode project.

+In order to build with CocoaPods, you have to:

 1. Install CocoaPods.

 2. Run `$ pod install` from the project root folder.

-3. This will download the latest version of the SDK and create a .xcworkspace file, use this file to open your project in XCode.
+3. This will download the latest version of the SDK and create a .xcworkspace file, use it to open your project in XCode.

 For more information on how CocoaPods works, read their [documentation](http://guides.cocoapods.org/using/index.html).

-If you don't want to use CocoaPods, you can just download the [iOS SDK source code](https://github.com/liferay/liferay-mobile-sdk/releases), unzip into your project and add all files to your XCode project.